Updated October 28, 2019

 If someone is injured in an auto accident they are entitled to receive money from the person at fault in the form of damages.
 There are many different types of damages one can recover money for.
 It is important to understand the different types and what needs to be proven to get recovery for each.
-When dealing with auto accidents we are considering,almost exclusively, types of monetary damages.
-This means the more damages someone is awarded the more money he or she can receive.
-Therefore, one needs to understand what types damages they can recover for, and how much they can expect for each one.
+When dealing with auto accidents we are almost considering types of monetary damages.
+This means the more damages someone is awarded the more money they can receive.
+Therefore, one needs to understand what types of damages they can recover for, and how much they can expect for each one.

-The general idea of damages is to return the injured person, if they were not at fault, to the position he or she would have been in had they not been injured in the first place.
-Of course if someone has been permanently injured, disfigured, or lost a life due to an auto accident there is no way one can ever be returned to the same position had that accident not occurred.
-In situations such as these, the law requires a money value to be given for the person’s loss.
+The general idea of damages is to return the injured person, if they were not at fault, to the position they would have been in had they not been injured in the first place.
+Of course, if someone has been permanently injured, disfigured, or lost a life due to an auto accident there is no way one can ever be returned to the same position had that accident not occurred.
+In situations such as these, the law requires a monetary value to be given for the person’s loss.

 - Property Damage

 - Medical Expenses

 - Impaired Earning Capacity

 - Pain and Suffering

 - Loss of Enjoyment of Life